Supermario2018-cr/sound/README.md

-Added new feature for better user experience - 937 Updated README with new instructions - build 710 Updated dependencies to latest versions - update 44
+Added new feature for better user experience - 937 Updated README with new instructions - build 710 Updated dependencies to latest versions - update 44 Updated README with new instructions - update 45